alice-doc/alice-analysis-tutorial/building/alidock.md

 want to add even more memory in case you have troubles running some software.

 You need to press the **Apply & Restart** button to apply the settings.

+Graphical applications in the container will require [XQuartz](https://www.xquartz.org/) installed on your Mac.
+Go to their [website](https://www.xquartz.org/), download the most recent package, and install it.

+_⚠️ Logging out and back in again is required after the installation._

+Test if it works by opening a terminal and typing `xcalc`.
+An ugly calculator should pop up.

 ### Verify your installation